lalawue/mooncake/docs/language.md

 }
 ```

-but recommended using 'class' or 'struct' keyword to achive these, for a better object oriented style.
+but recommended using `class` or `struct` keyword to achive these, for a better object oriented style.

 ### anonymous